Box Sash Renovation

 I've been having the existing sashes re-glazed, and there's been roofing work to do, so this has been on the back burner.

 Cut the head housings.
 I mark these off the inner cheeks of the cill housing then cut the pocket fillers.
-I make these really baggy, 'cos once they've expanded and they've had paint on them they're a pain in the buttocks to pry away.
+I make these really baggy, 'cos once they've expanded and they've had paint on them they're a pain in the arse to pry away.
 The parting bead grooves are done on the spindle with pocket covers taped in place

 Next, I notch the cill to take the front lining: